2006 Gaza cross-border raid: The attack and the capture

 The squad's third member was positioned near a road, and fired an RPG at an IDF jeep driven by a captain.
 After the captain returned fire, the militant fled towards a tunnel dug along the fence, throwing grenades.
 An IDF armored vehicle fired at him, but missed, and he escaped.

 Two militants attacked the watchtower, raking it with RPG and small-arms fire, wounding two soldiers manning the tower.
 One militant crept towards the tower and placed an explosive charge next to the bottom doors.
 The ensuing explosion damaged the tower's communication cables.
 The militant then attempted to climb the stairs, while the second militant remained on the ground as backup.
 IDF soldiers in the tower spotted the militant climbing the stairs and opened fire, killing him in the upper part of the stairway.
 The second militant was spotted by an IDF lookout, and soldiers then opened fire and killed him.

 The third cell attacked an empty armored personnel carrier placed as a decoy before retreating, firing an RPG which damaged it and caused it to burst into flames.

 Immediately afterwards the militants made their way back into the Gaza Strip, with Shalit, through the ground after they blew an opening in the security fence and disappeared.
 As they retreated, the militants left behind explosive charges.
 Meanwhile, large Israeli military forces arrived at the site and began helping the wounded.
 The charges left behind by the militants exploded as IDF troops were combing the area, lightly injuring three soldiers.
-When they reached the tank the soldiers discovered the two bodies and a wounded crewman.
-When it became clear that the fourth crew member was missing, an abduction alert was declared, and various Israeli forces entered Gaza.
+When they reached the tank, the soldiers discovered the two bodies and a wounded crewman.
+When it became clear that the fourth crew member was missing, an abduction alert was declared, and, various Israeli forces infiltrated Gaza.